 Note: Polycom does not support the PVXSET utility.
+PVXSET can be used only on systems running on Windows XP.

 PVXSET is an unsupported utility that enables administrators to set or query PVX configuration properties.
 The PVXSET application and a sample .pvp file (sample.pvp) are installed automatically when you install the PVX software.
 The sample file contains additional information about using PVXSET.